Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 original function attribute via `base.overridden_func_attr()`.

-If `init` is overridden, `base.init(...)` must be called somewhere inside the new overridding function attribute, and this call must not be inside any conditional block.
+If `init` is overridden, `base.init(...)` must be called somewhere inside the new overriding function attribute, and this call must not be inside any conditional block.